-The Surrey Tree Lighting Festival is a FREE event that includes storytelling and family-friendly activities for children, holiday crafts, food trucks, live entertainment and the lighting of a 60-foot Christmas tree in the plaza outside Surrey City Hall.
+The Surrey Tree Lighting Festival has always been a FREE event that typically includes storytelling and family-friendly activities for children, holiday crafts, food trucks, live entertainment and the lighting of a 60-foot Christmas tree in the plaza outside Surrey City Hall.

-The Surrey Tree Lighting Festival takes place in the Civic Plaza at Surrey City Hall and in the City Hall Atrium at 13450-104 Avenue in Surrey.
-Some activities also take place next door in the Surrey City Centre Public Library
+In years when there isn’t a global pandemic, the Surrey Tree Lighting Festival takes place in the Civic Plaza at Surrey City Hall and in the City Hall Atrium at 13450-104 Avenue in Surrey.
+Some activities also take place next door in the Surrey City Centre Public Library.

 The venue is conveniently located right by the Surrey Central SkyTrain Station.

-Below is a list of performers from last year.
-The 2020 lineup will likely be comparable (unless the event gets cancelled due to COVID-19).
+Below is a list of performers from 2019.
+Future lineups will likely be comparable.

 - Leisure Club